Easy to make, soy sauce marinated skirt steak (or whatever you find in your freezer, WFF) red wine and balsamic beef stew.

 Add beef stock, bullion and herbs to the pot and bring to a boil.

-Next, add the beef stock, water, bullion concentrate, thyme, rosemary and bay leaf to the pot and bring to a boil.
-Reduce heat to a simmer and cook covered for 90 minutes.
+Next, stir in the beef stock, water, and bullion concentrate.
+Over medium heat allow the stew to come to a boil, then reduce the heat to a low simmer.
+Add the thyme, rosemary and bay leaves.
+Simmer covered for 90 minutes.
 Stir occasionally to release the stew from the bottom of the pot.

 After the first 90 minutes of cooking, add the potatoes to the pot and cook covered for another 30 minutes.
 If using russet potatoes add after the first 60 minutes of cooking and cook covered for another 60 minutes.